 We are also interested in incorporating polar functionality into polyolefins in a practical fashion, which remains a long-standing unsolved problem in polymer synthesis.
 A seeming paradox to this end: functional group tolerance is improved with decreasing catalyst electrophilicity, but insertion polymerization strongly favors more electrophilic metals.
 We have developed a modular ligand class based on a P(V) oxide donor with considerable through-bond electron donation (lower Lewis acidity) but also manifests increased partial positive charge on the metal through electrostatic effects to stabilize the polarized migratory insertion transition state to allow for fast propagation.

 MERGING CLASSICALLY INCOMPATIBLE BUILDING BLOCKS FOR NEW MATERIALS

 The plastics economy of the future will need to address issues of pollution, sustainability, and advanced material properties not currently accessible with 20th century thermoplastic materials.
-We are pursuing late metal catalysts that can enchain historically incompatible mixtures of non-polar with polar C1 & C2 monomers to create functional polymers with enhanced properties that can help to address these issues.
+We are pursuing catalytic strategies to enchain historically incompatible mixtures of non-polar with polar C1 & C2 monomers to create functional polymers with enhanced properties that can help to address these issues.